Nick-Barua/Estimator-Collapse-Theory-ECT-Framework/README.md

 </div>

 ## 📂 Repository Structure
-* `ECT_3D_Simulation_v141.py`: Core Monte Carlo simulation script.
+* `ECT_3D_Simulation_v141.py`: Core 3-D dual-sensor Monte Carlo simulation script.
+* `Barua_ECT_SupplementaryVideo_S1.mp4`: Monte Carlo simulation dashboard (Supplementary Video S1).
+* `ECT_SMK_Conceptual_Overview.mp4.mp4`: Conceptual visualisation of the SMK failure transition.
 * `Graphical_Abstract.jpg.webp`: Visual summary of the framework and resilience pathways.
-* `ECT_SMK_Conceptual_Overview.mp4.mp4`: Transition visualisation.
 * `Figures/`: High-resolution technical plots for manuscript validation.

 ## 📖 Citation
 The archived version of this release is available on Zenodo.
 If you use this framework in your research, please cite:

 > Barua, N. (2026). *The Sophistication Paradox: A Systems-Theoretic Framework for Estimator Collapse in Precision-Guided Autonomous Navigation Architectures*.
-Zenodo. https://doi.org/10.5281/zenodo.19469720
+Zenodo. https://doi.org/10.5281/zenodo.20033386

+For the concept DOI (all versions): https://doi.org/10.5281/zenodo.19469720